oracle/smith/README.md

 package line, the `-f` parameter will rebuild the container without reinstalling the package.

-## Build ##
+## Building Microcontainers ##

-To build a container with smith, create a smith.yaml file and invoke smith with no
+To build a container with `smith`, create a smith.yaml file and invoke smith with no
 parameters:

     mkdir cat